30

 [4] I will not be ashamed of …. taking an axe to my frozen sea

-I also really love Kafka’s famous reference to taking an axe to the frozen sea within each of us.
-Both speak to the importance of doing brave, confronting things and reveling in the peace that waits on the other side.
-Through startup haze and concept pivots I have found myself leaning constantly back on the core question of What do I know to be true?.
+Through startup haze and concept pivots and even the identity fog of stepping into founding, I have found myself leaning constantly back on the core question of What do I know to be true?.

-A Series C+ CEO I really respect and trust once told me that any founder’s goal assembling a venture-scale initiative is at the end of the day, really just truth seeking and compulsive action - nothing else.
+Someone I know who made it to Series C once told me that any founder’s goal assembling a venture-scale initiative is at the end of the day, really just truth seeking and compulsive action - nothing else.
 That has brought me huge comfort and constancy as I ride the waves.
-The truth seeking and telling will help you sleep at night.

-Finally, a big hug to my community
+Thank you to my community

 Thanks to my house for organizing everything for me so I could just sit there and talk to people.